List of Advanced Dungeons & Dragons 2nd edition monsters: TSR2437 – Thri-Kreen of Athas (1995)

 The Dark Sun campaign setting accessory Thri-Kreen of Athas by Tim Beach and Dori Hein contained three monster descriptions.

 TSR2438 – Dark Sun Campaign Setting (1995)

 The expanded and revised Campaign setting boxed set for Dark Sun contained several pages of monster description in The Wanderer's Chronicle booklet.

 TSR2444 – The Wanderer's Chronicle: Mind Lords of the Last Sea (1996)

 The Wanderer's Chronicle: Mind Lords of the Last Sea by Matt Forbeck contained ten pages of descriptions of NPCs and monsters.

 Birthright

 TSR3100 – Birthright Campaign Setting (1995)

 Within the Birthright Campaign Setting box were a set of cardsheets, separate from the books.
 Beyond rules summaries and handy charts, several unique monsters were presented.

 Greyhawk

 TSR11374 – The Scarlet Brotherhood (1999)

 The Greyhawk campaign setting accessory The Scarlet Brotherhood, by Sean Reynolds, contained the descriptions of seven monsters.

 Core AD&D sources

 TSR9506 – Chronomancer (1995)

 The Chronomancer game accessory, by Loren Coleman, contained 7 pages of monsters living on Temporal Prime, a fictitious dimension that allows time travel.

-All of the fictional creatures described in this accessory were included in the Monstrous Compendium Annual Volume Three, above, and are not reproduced here.